javialsal/playpal/README.md

 ## About the project

 Final web development bootcamp project built from scratch with Ruby on Rails.
-The project was done over the last two weeks of the bootcamp during which I also learned team methodologies by working with three other students.
+The project was developed over the last two weeks of the bootcamp during which I also learned team methodologies by working with three other students.